Hubert Védrine

+Hubert Yves Pierre Védrine ([ybɛʁ vedʁin]; born 31 July 1947) is a French retired senior civil servant and politician who served as Minister of Foreign Affairs from 1997 to 2002.
+A member of the Socialist Party (PS), he was an advisor and later secretary general at the Élysée under President François Mitterrand.
+Following his retirement from politics, Védrine became an advisor at Moelis & Company.

 Early life and career

 Following a history degree and graduating from both Sciences Po and ENA, Védrine had toyed with the idea of entering journalism but, on the advice of the historian and family friend Jean Lacouture, instead took a post at the culture ministry.

 Védrine was one of the longest-serving aides to a French President and worked closely with President François Mitterrand from 1981 to 1995.
 Védrine served first as Mitterrand's diplomatic advisor (the French equivalent of the National Security Advisor) from 1981 to 1988, then as Mitterrand's spokesperson from 1988 to 1991, and finally as Secretary-General of the French presidency (the equivalent of the White House Chief of Staff) from 1991 to 1995.

 Védrine then served as Foreign Minister of France from 1997 to 2002 in the government of Lionel Jospin.

 After the re-election of Jacques Chirac in May 2002, Védrine was replaced by Dominique de Villepin.
 All three men were characterised by their strong opposition to unilateral action by the United States in Iraq.

 Védrine popularized the neologism hyperpower to describe what he saw as the historically-unparalleled influence and might that were held by the United States at the turn of the century.